 - 1 bunch kale stems removed and thinly sliced

 - salt and pepper

-- While the squash and pancetta are roasting caramelized the onions.
-Heat the butter in a large pot over medium/high heat until melted and sizzling then add in the sliced onions.
-Cook, stirring, until onions are soft and starting to turn translucent, 1–2 minutes, season with a good pinch of salt.
+- While the squash is roasting melt the butter in a large skillet over medium/high heat then add in the sliced onions.
+Cook, stirring occasionally until the onions are soft and starting to turn translucent, about 5 minutes, season with a good pinch of salt.
 Reduce heat to medium-low and continue to cook the onions, stirring every few minutes to prevent them from sticking.
-Continue stirring and cooking the onions until they are a deep golden brown color and nicely caramelized.
+Continue stirring and cooking the onions until they are golden brown and caramelized.

-- Bring a large pot of salted water to a boil.
-Cook the pasta according to the directions on the package, drain and set aside until you're ready to use it.
+- Meanwhile, bring a large pot of salted water to a boil.
+Cook the pasta according to the directions on the package, reserve 1 cup of pasta water before draining.